wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
- = Version 5.2.0 =
+= Version 5.3.0 =
+  *Add a clone function that allows to easily create multiple polls from the same template *Add the option to schedule when the poll will be closed = Version 5.2.0 =
   *Revamp of the poll social sharing settings
   *revamp of add poll to website screen